usmcamp0811/dotfiles/packages/scripts/vault-scripts/README.md

      - Provides helpful color-coded outputs for errors, commands, and general information.

 6. **system-vault-check**
-   Checks the Vault KV paths and fields required by a specific system configuration in your NixOS dotfiles.
+   Checks the Vault KV paths and fields required by a specific system configuration in my NixOS dotfiles.
    **Usage:** `system-vault-check <system-name>`

    - **Options:**